-Pulmonary Fellowship Schedule
+Pulmonary Fellowship Rotation Schedule

-The primary teaching site is New York Methodist Hospital (NYM), Brooklyn, New York.
-Memorial Sloan-Kettering Cancer Center, Manhattan, New York, King's County Hospital Center, Brooklyn, New York, and Columbia Presbyterian Medical Center, New York, New York will serve as additional training sites.
-Fellows will spend more than two-thirds of their time at the primary teaching center (New York Methodist Hospital) and less than one-third of the time at each of the other training sites.
-All the training sites are well-equipped, modern facilities with in-patient and ambulatory care facilities, laboratories for Pulmonary Function testing, and exfoliated cytology laboratories and extensive pathology services.
-There are dedicated modern Bronchoscopy/procedure suites, facilities for training and microbiology procedures.
-The only fully accredited Sleep Center in Brooklyn is an integral part of the Pulmonary & Critical Care Medicine environment.
+Additional training sites are at King's County Hospital Center in Brooklyn and Columbia University Medical Center of NewYork-Presbyterian Hospital in Manhattan.
+Fellows spend more than two-thirds of their time at the primary teaching center (New York Methodist Hospital) and less than one-third of the time at each of the other training sites.
+All the training sites are well-equipped, modern facilities with in-patient and ambulatory care facilities, laboratories for pulmonary function testing, and exfoliated cytology laboratories and extensive pathology services.
+There are dedicated modern bronchoscopy/procedure suites and facilities for microbiology procedures.
+New York Methodist Hospital's Center for Sleep Disorders, a fully accredited eight-bed sleep center, is an integral part of the Pulmonary, Critical Care and Sleep Medicine Program.

-Graded Levels of Responsibility for Each Level of Training:
+Graded Levels of Responsibility for each Level of Training